The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Better design-for-additive control

-Bonus if your software supports mesh repair, orientation suggestions, or auto-slicing triggers.
+It’s a bonus if the software supports mesh repair, orientation suggestions, or auto-slicing triggers.

-Gone are the days of searching through folders or chasing down versions.
+The days of searching through folders or chasing down versions are gone.
 Your software should provide:

 Secure, version-controlled file storage